-Renee is a leading Sports and Eating Disorder specialist dietitian with 20 years experience working in clinical and performance nutrition, with Olympic (London 2012), Paralympic (Rio 2016) and Commonwealth (Queensland 2018) teams.
-She is also the host of the TRAINBRAVE podcast, an Ultra X ambassador, and is a very keen runner herself with her sights set on Ultra X Sri Lanka in 2021.
+Renee is a leading Sports and Eating Disorder specialist dietitian with 20 years experience working in clinical and performance nutrition.
+She is also an Ultra X Ambassador.

 - Little and often throughout the hour is best for tolerance and absorption.
 It is good to rotate through sports products and real food but important to appreciate that towards the end, Josh may just want to take on fluids.

-- On the helicopter (in between Ireland/Scotland marathons and England/Wales marathons Josh will be travelling by Helicopter) the aim is to take on real food.
-We will use things that worked well previously such as mash potato and noodles.
-It is important to have back up options such as SIS REGO, bagels, wraps or cereal bars.
+- On the helicopter (in between the Northern Ireland/Scotland marathons and England/Wales marathons Josh will be travelling by helicopter) the aim is to take on real food.
+We will use things that worked well previously, such as mash potato and noodles.
+It is important to have back-up options such as SIS REGO, bagels, wraps or cereal bars.

 - Electrolytes – Josh will aim for around 800-1000mg of sodium per 1 litre of fluid.